jwang639/vaultwarden/README.md

 For production, please go to the "Deployment with External MySQL Services" part.<br></br>
 To know more about VaultWarden please go to: https://github.com/dani-garcia/vaultwarden/wiki/Using-the-MariaDB-(MySQL)-Backend

+To enable the admin page, you need to set an authentication token.
+This token can be anything, but it's recommended to use a long, randomly generated string of characters, for example running openssl rand -base64 48.
+Keep this token secret, this is the password to access the admin area of your server!

+To set the token, use the ADMIN_TOKEN variable
 # Table of contents
 1. [Overview](#overview)
 2. [Deployment with Local MySQL Container](#DeploymentwithLocalMySQLContainer)